 Operating risks: The risk of direct or indirect losses caused by inadequacies or faults committed by procedures, personnel or internal systems or due to external events.
-Operating risks can be classified according to whether they affect the BME group as a whole or whether they apply exclusively to one of its Business Units and Corporate Areas.
+Operating risks can be classified according to whether they affect the BME group as a whole or whether they apply exclusively to one of its business units and corporate areas.

-Operating risks affecting all BME Business Units and Corporate Areas include:
+Operating risks affecting all BME business units and corporate areas include:

-- Risk of fraud: The risk of action being committed to bypass the law, causing damage to third parties or to the group itself - IT risk: The risk of faults occurring in the IT and electronic systems used by the group, either internally or affecting the market.
+• Risk of fraud: The risk of action being committed to bypass the law, causing damage to third parties or to the group itself.

+- IT risk: The risk of faults occurring in the IT and electronic systems used by the group, either internally or affecting the market.
 Such faults could be caused by errors in communications, or hardware or software malfunctions.
-Includes faults in the collection and dissemination of market information to the markets users.
+Includes faults in the collection and dissemination of market information to the market users.
 Risks also include alterations and/or violations of the Company's security systems.
 Given the nature of its operations, this is considered one of the main risks for the BME group. - Risk of administrative errors: These include errors resulting from miscalculations, deficient execution procedures, manual errors or the failure to keep data bases up to date.
 They also include errors in invoicing or following up payments.

-Risks affecting the Securities Settlement System: Article 44 bis of Law 24/1988, of 28 July of the Securities Market stipulates that IBERCLEAR is Spain's central securities depository, which keeps accounting records and carries out clearing and settlement of securities listed for trading on Spanish stock exchanges, the book-entry public debt market, AIAF and Latibex, the market for Latin American stocks traded in euros.
+Risks affecting the Securities Settlement System: Article 44 bis of Law 24/1988, of 28 July of the Securities Market stipulates that IBERCLEAR is Spain's central securities depository, which keeps accounting records and carries out clearing and settlement of securities listed for trading on Spanish stock exchanges, the book-entry public debt market, AIAF as well as Latibex, the market for Latin American stocks traded in euros and MAB (Mercado Alternativo Bursátil).

-These responsibilities imply to IBERCLEAR the fulfilment of the specific regulation applicable to the upkeep of book entries of securities admitted to trading on the system and ensuring the settlement of market transactions based on fulfilling two of the main governing principles of the Settlement System: the multilaterality and the delivery vs. payment principles.
+These responsibilities imply to IBERCLEAR the fulfilment of the specific regulation applicable to the upkeep of book entries of securities admitted to trading on the system and ensuring the settlement of market transactions concluded over systems subject to two of the main governing principles of the Settlement System: the multilaterality and the delivery vs. payment principles.

-• Depository risk.
-Incorrect balances being fed into the system vs. balances issued, dual entries, incorrect balances in third-party accounts etc. and which may affect normal operations and the company's reputation at home and abroad as well as the reputation of the overall system.

-- Inherent risk in the securities settlement system.
-There are two types: - Insufficient guarantees in case of settlement failure: These could arise from an incorrect calculation of deposits and guarantees of each participating entity or the lack of a request or payment from the participating entity to hedge the risk inherent in its transactions. - Risk from failure to deliver securities: Due to insufficient hedging mechanisms in the system, centralised lending, share buyback programmes.
+- Depository risk.
+Incorrect balances being fed into the system vs. balances issued, dual entries, incorrect balances in third-party accounts etc. and which may affect normal operations and the company's reputation at home and abroad as well as the overall system. - Inherent risk in the securities settlement system.
+There are two types: - Insufficient guarantees when settlement is affected: These could arise from an incorrect calculation of deposits and guarantees of each participating entity or the lack of deposit of the guarantee from the participating entity to hedge the risk inherent in its transactions. - Risk from failure to deliver securities: Due to insufficient hedging mechanisms in the system, centralised lending, share buy back programmes.

-Opposite to the principles governing the buying and selling of securities in the stock markets, settlement via the CADE platform, Public Debt and Fixed Income transactions, are bilateral and, in the event of incompliance, settlement shall not occur.
+Opposite of the principles governing the buying and selling of securities in the stock markets, settlement via the CADE platform, Public Debt and Fixed Income transactions, are bilateral and, in the event of incompliance, settlement shall not occur.